-The baccalaureate nursing program requirements are described on pages 72-73.
+The baccalaureate nursing program requirements are described on pages 75-76.

-- 301 Concepts of Nursing.
+301 Concepts of Nursing.
 F. This course introduces the nursing student to the theory and practice of professional nursing.
 The course focuses upon the concepts of Man, Health, and Nursing.
 Prerequisites: admission to the nursing program and registration in 311 and 321.
-Ms. C. Kielinen. - 311 Communication, Relationships, and the Nursing Process.
-F. Communication skills, relationship development, health assessment, and decision-making as they relate to the nursing process.
-Clinical experiences provide opportunities for the application of theoretical concepts to well clients.
-Individual family visits will be arranged.
+Ms. C. Kielinen.

+311 The Nursing Process and Health Promotion Strategies.
+F. This course is designed to prepare students to use the nursing process in the promotion and maintenance of health.
+The focus of the course is assessment of well clients across the lifespan and nursing strategies to implement the nursing process in the promotion of health.
+Three hours of theory and four hours of clinical practice per week.
+Clinical experiences provide opportunities for the application of theoretical concepts with well clients.
 Prerequisites: admission to the nursing program and registration in 301 and 321.
-Ms. M. Leen. - 321 Assessment and Intervention Strategies for Nursing.
+Ms. M. Leen.

+321 Assessment and Intervention Strategies for Nursing.
 F. This course is designed to assist students in developing general physical assessment skills and basic procedural skills necessary for providing nursing care to clients.
 The course consists of two hours of theory presentation and three hours of laboratory per week.
 Prerequisites: admission to the nursing program and registration in 301 and 311.
-Staff.
+Ms. M. Flikkema.

-- 346 Introduction to Care of Clients in Altered States of Health.
+346 Introduction to Care of Clients in Altered States of Health.
 I, one course unit.
 This course will build on the theories and strategies gained in the first semester courses and is a prerequisite for entry into 352 and 375.
 The purpose of the course will be to introduce the students to acute care nursing.
 Topics will include application of the nursing process, physical assessment, strategies relevant to acute care nursing, and professional communication.
 The course will be a combination of clinical experiences, laboratory practice, and theory content.
 Prerequisites: 301, 311, and 321.
+Staff.

-Staff. - 352 Alterations, Adaptations, and Nursing I. S, one and three-quarters course units.
+352 Alterations, Adaptations, and Nursing I. S, one and three-quarters course units.
 An introduction to the adaptation process of clients in altered states of health.
 Consideration is given to pathophysiology, socio-cultural factors, and developmental concepts.
 The role of the professional nurse is examined with respect to leadership, legal-ethical issues, standards of practice, and research.
 The course consists of six hours of theory presentation each week.
 Prerequisites: 301, 311, 321, and registration in two sections of 375.
 Ms. S. Etheridge.

-375 Nursing Care for Clients in Altered States of Health I. F and S, one and one-half course units.
+375 Nursing Care for Clients in Altered States of Health I. S, one and one-half course units.
 Clinical nursing practice in a nursing specialty area provides students with an opportunity to apply core theory within a nursing setting.
 Clinical conferences are held weekly.
 The course consists of sixteen hours of clinical laboratory per week.
 Students select two clinical components concurrently with 352: